 What is the Great Allegheny Passage?

 The Great Allegheny Passage (GAP) rail-trail offers 150 miles of hiking and biking between Cumberland, Maryland, and Pittsburgh.
+It connects to the Montour Trail system in Clairton, a town southeast of Pittsburgh.
 In Cumberland, the GAP joins the C&O Canal Towpath, creating a continuous trail experience, 320 miles long, to Washington, DC.

 How can I find out more about planning a trip on the GAP?